Skip to content

 SOCI 1500, DEGE Breadth (lower level, SCC)

-This course will introduce you to the principles of human rights, diversity and social inclusion as well as the international and national laws and policies that have been developed to guide human interactions.
-You’ll be provided with opportunities to explore your own personal locations while examining concepts related to colonization, power, privilege and oppression while simultaneously expanding your understanding of the theoretical and applied aspects of social justice, anti-racist and anti-oppression (including indigenous, feminist and critical race theories) that are central to effective engagement in dialogues of community and practices of community development.
+This course will introduce students to the principles of human rights, diversity and social inclusion as well as the international and national laws and policies that have been developed to guide human interactions.
+Students will be provided with opportunities to explore their own personal locations while examining concepts related to colonization, power, privilege and oppression while simultaneously expanding their understanding of the theoretical and applied aspects of social justice, anti-racist and anti-oppression (including indigenous, feminist and critical race theories) that are central to effective engagement in dialogues of community and practices of community development.

 You’ll learn how to:

-• Analyze the different historical and contemporary approaches to human right, inclusion and equity;
+• Analyze historical and contemporary approaches to human rights, inclusion, and equity, and examine structures that contribute to marginalization in Canadian society;

 This program is right for you if: